rinzool/airflow-extension/README.md

 ## Use

 When you are on Airflow user interface, display the modal of a task or open task details and then click on the extension.
-It will automatically get *dag_id, task_id* and *execution_date* from the page DOM and copy it to your clipboard.
+It will automatically get *dag_id, task_id* and *execution_date* from the page DOM and generate `airflow run dag_id task_id execution_date`.

+Then you can directly copy the command to clipboard since it is selected.

+> For **Chrome** users, the command is directly copied to clipboard

 ## Updates